dacloutier/antaeus/README.md

     * [X] Add missing invoice statuses
     * [X] Add logging.
     * [X] Add billing Service basic impl and simple test.
-    * [ ] Add data in mocked database to create invalid states (invalid currencies, missing customers(although, not likely in a RDBMS, may happen if using document persistence mongo)
+    * [X] Add data in mocked database to create invalid states (invalid currencies) 1 in 20 are botched invoices.
+NOTE: I just realized that customers could probably request to be boilled in another currency than their default, so this actually could be a valid state... oh well, this "fake" invalid state helps me test my error handling.
     * [ ] Add Junit tests to verify handling of errors
     * [ ] Make sure invoice update in databse and billing provider use the same transaction.
     * [ ] Create a simple rest endpoint to handle an invoice